sammyd/iOS8-day-by-day-book/manuscript/35-coremotion.md

 CoreMotion has been updated to support this new sensor. iOS8 also sees some other changes to the framework.

-In today's blog post you'll see what replaces `CMStepCounter` due to its deprecation, and the new type of activity classification available.
+In today's chapter you'll see what replaces `CMStepCounter` due to its deprecation, and the new type of activity classification available.
 There is an accompanying app called __LocoMotion__ that demonstrates both how to present live motion data, and how to query for historical data.
 You can grab the source